Writing Slack integrations in Clojure21 Aug 2014 clojure

 I’ve been playing a lot with Slack lately.
-At Mazira, it has become an integral part of our workflow, and to tell you the truth it hasn’t been very long since we started using it.
+At Mazira, it has become an integral part of our workflow, and it hasn’t been very long since we started using it.
 Some things are love at first sight and I feel Slack is one of them.

 What are we doing?